Unpopular Eurovision Opinions Vol 1 Unpopular Eurovision Opinions Vol 1

 Have you ever felt that you hated a Eurovision song that everyone else loved, kind of like how Elaine on Seinfeld hated The English Patient but everyone else raved about it?
 Were there songs that you loved but are conventionally believed to be subpar or lousy?
 Perhaps you will find yourself in agreement today about something, or hate my guts and block this website on your browser.
 Either way, today, we are here to speak the truth on six topics.
 Future spicy editions will follow.

-#1: Save Your Kisses for Me (UK 1976) was fine, but nothing special.
+#1: Save Your Kisses for Me (UK 1976) was decent, but nothing special.

 Of all my unpopular Eurovision opinions, this will probably be up there with the most reviled.
 “Save Your Kisses for Me,” the United Kingdom’s 1976 winning song, has consistently ranked among Britain’s favorite (favourite?)
 Eurovision entries.
 However, I have watched that performance several times, and I assure you, the needle did not move.